-Didier Pollefeyt (Menen, November 18, 1965) is a Belgian catholic theologian, full professor and vicepresident for educational policy of the Katholieke Universiteit Leuven, Belgium.
+Didier Pollefeyt (Menen, November 18, 1965) is a Belgian catholic theologian and full professor at KU Leuven, Belgium.

 In the Faculty of Theology and Religious studies, he teaches catechetics, religious pedagogy, post-holocaust theology and Jewish-Christian dialogue.
-He is the moving force behind Thomas, the website for religious instruction in the Dutch speaking world, and chairman of the Center for Peace Ethics.
+Since 2001 he is the moving force behind Thomas, the website for religious instruction in the Dutch speaking world, and chairman of the Center for Peace Ethics.

-Since August 1, 2013, Didier Pollefeyt is the vicepresident for educational policy of the Katholieke Universiteit Leuven.
+From 2013 to 2017, Didier Pollefeyt was the vicepresident for educational policy of the KU Leuven.

 » See resume of Didier Pollefeyt: full CV